 If you pay for your prescriptions you must provide details of a valid credit or debit card.

-In providing payment card details, you confirm that you are authorised to use the card and authorise us to take payment in full for the applicable prescription charges at the point the order is placed.
+In providing payment card details, you confirm that you are authorised to use the card and authorise us to pre-authorise your card for the estimated prescription charges at the point the order is placed.
+Full payment is taken at the point the prescription is dispatched for delivery.

 In the event that a refund is required, refunds will only be made using the payment gateway or card originally used for payment.
 In the event that your prescription includes items that are additional to those ordered, additional charges may be payable.
 In these circumstances we will contact you to take payment.